cchitsiang/awesome-stars/topics.md

 - [futurice/android-best-practices](https://github.com/futurice/android-best-practices) - Do's and Don'ts for Android development, by Futurice developers
 - [klinker24/Android-TextView-LinkBuilder](https://github.com/klinker24/Android-TextView-LinkBuilder) - Insanely easy way to define clickable links within a TextView.
 - [selendroid/selendroid](https://github.com/selendroid/selendroid) - "Selenium for Android" (Test automate native or hybrid Android apps and the mobile web with Selendroid.)
 Join us on IRC #selendroid on freenode.
 Also confirm you have signed the CLA http://goo.gl/pAvx
-- [appium/appium](https://github.com/appium/appium) - :iphone: Automation for iOS, Android, and Windows Apps.
+- [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of your apps built on top of W3C WebDriver protocol
 - [Yalantis/GuillotineMenu-Android](https://github.com/Yalantis/GuillotineMenu-Android) - Neat library, that provides a simple way to implement guillotine-styled animation
 - [matrixxun/ProductTour](https://github.com/matrixxun/ProductTour) - ProductTour is android sample project implementing a parallax effect welcome page using ViewPager and PageTransformer, similar to the one found in Google's app like Sheet, Drive, Docs...
 - [palaima/DebugDrawer](https://github.com/palaima/DebugDrawer) - Android Debug Drawer for faster development